Blog

 The Diminishing Role of Innovation

 Innovation takes a back seat in a world where design becomes a process of following predetermined guidelines and data-driven strategies.
-The focus shifts from creating new, groundbreaking work to modifying and iterating on existing designs.
-This environment discourages risk-taking and experimentation, which are essential for breakthroughs in design.

 Where Do We Go From Here?